mmusich/trackingvertexing/_episodes/03-Constructing vertices from tracks.md

  edmDumpEventContent run321167_Charmonium_MINIAOD.root | grep Vertices
  ~~~
  {: .language-bash}
-Modify `sec_vertices.py` to read the lambda vertices from the MINIAOD file.
-You will have to modify the collection type and label accordingly to the MINIAOD content.
+Modify `sec_vertices.py` to read the lambda vertices from the miniAOD file.
+You will have to modify the collection type and label accordingly to the miniAOD content.
 > ## Answer
 > ~~~
 > import DataFormats.FWLite as fwlite